Association of Defense Communities

 Director of Conferences and Outreach

 Matt Borron oversees ADC’s conferences and events, managing the development of sessions, recruiting speakers and implementing new technology into ADC’s events.
 He serves as the primary point of contact for ADC members and stakeholders for all of the association’s educational content.
-Matt will also be heading up several special projects and initiatives for ADC.
+Matt also heads several special projects and initiatives for ADC.

 Prior to joining ADC, Matt served as Program Manager for Montana State University-Billings Veterans Upward Bound.
 A recognized expert on veteran civilian training and employment issues, Matt has launched several initiatives to aid veterans.
 In 2010, he created a joint Volunteers of America/Veterans Upward Bound education and job skills-building program. in 2011, he founded MyVetBook, an organization dedicated to supporting veterans, service providers and their supporters.
-Matt is also a veteran and currently serves in the U.S. Army Reserves as an Ordnance NCO.
+Matt is also a veteran and currently serves in the U.S. Army Reserves as the Ordnance NCOIC of the of 398th Combat Support Services Battalion.
 He has earned a Bachelor of Arts in History and a Master’s in Public Administration from the University of Montana in Missoula, MT.

 A native of Washington, D.C., Kateri Clifton is an integral part of the LRG team.
 Kateri manages billing, invoicing and payroll, while ensuring the accuracy of the accounting system.
 In addition to these responsibilities, she reviews employee expense reports to ensure compliance with regulatory agencies.